- Searching for the Afikomen

 Breaking the Matzah/Afikomen:

 The middle matzah on the Seder plate is broken in two.
 The larger part is put aside for later use as the Afikoman.
 This unusual action recalls God’s splitting of the Sea of Reeds to allow the children of Israel to cross on dry land.
 The smaller part of the middle matzah is returned to the Seder plate.
 This broken middle matzah symbolizes humility, and will be eaten later as the “bread of poverty.”
 The Seder Leader calls out Yachatz.
 Yachatz (“divide”) is step four (of fourteen) of the Passover seder.
 Three matzot that have been placed in a white bag (called a matzah tosh) are taken out and shown to all.
 The leader then says: “This is the Lechem Oni (לחם עוני-the Bread of Affliction) which our forefathers ate in the Land of Egypt.
 All who are hungry, let them come and eat.
 All who are needy, let them come and celebrate the Passover with us.”

 Searching for the Afikomen:

 The Seder Leader takes the middle piece, calls out “Yachatz,” and breaks it in half.

-The Seder Leader then takes the larger piece (called the Afikomen) and wraps it in a linen cover.
+The Seder Leader then takes the larger piece (called the Afikomen) and wraps it in a white linen cover.
 The leader then tells the children to close their eyes and then he hides the Afikomen somewhere in the room.
 As the Seder progresses, the children are encouraged to search for the “lost Afikomen.”
 Since the Seder cannot end without it, once it is found (discovery is engineered to occur at the end of the Seder), the child receives a reward, and a small piece is given to each participant.
 The wine cups are thereafter refilled and grace after the meal is recited to close the meal.
 The purpose of the Afikomen game is to keep the children alert and attentive throughout the Seder.
 Why Three Matzot?
 Why Afikomen?

 Why three Matzot?